aerickt/ding-dong/README.md

 **User Specific Triggers**

 The reply block with `u>asdf#1234;arst#1234` will ony apply to those users while the reply block with `u!>user#1234` will not apply to that user.
 The user allow/disallow line should always be the second line of each trigger block, otherwise it will not be recognised.
 It doesn***REMOVED***t make sense to have both a disallow and an allow line, but if there is, the disallow line will take precedence.
-Having no allow/disallow line with have the triggers apply to all users.
+Having no allow/disallow line will have the triggers apply to all users.

 **Send Rather Than Reply Flag**